Things to Do in Lake George When It's Hot: Unique Ways to Stay Cool

 Head to the Rooftop Cabana Bar for an Island Oasis Drink

-Indulge in a Dressed-Up Waffle Cone With Your Favorite Ice Cream Flavor at Nina's Sweet Shoppe
+Indulge in a Dressed-Up Waffle Cone at a Local Ice Cream Shop

 A Wild Waterpark & A Beach on the Lake